 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-- Whisk the vegetable oil, egg, milk, and vanilla in a large mixing bowl.
+Step 1: Preheat the oven to 375°F. Line a jumbo muffin pan, regular muffin pan, or mini muffin pan as needed.
+Whisk the oil, egg, milk, and vanilla in a large mixing bowl.

-- In a separate medium size bowl, whisk the gluten free flour blend, cornstarch, sugar, baking powder, and salt so that all dry ingredients are evenly distributed.
+Step 2: In a separate medium bowl, whisk the 1:1 gluten free flour blend, cornstarch, sugar, baking powder, and salt until the dry ingredients are evenly mixed.

-- Gently fold the chocolate chips into the batter.
-Do not over mix the batter though.
-It may look a little lumpy.
+Step 4: Gently fold the chocolate chips into the batter.
+Stop mixing as soon as they are distributed.
+The batter should look a little lumpy.

-- Fill each muffin cup ⅔ full, regardless of muffin cavity size chosen.
+Step 5: Fill each muffin cup ¾ full, regardless of the muffin pan size.
+Bake according to the muffin size chart below.

 Serving Suggestions